-Homeowners insurance policies offer comprehensive coverage for the physical structure of your home and the personal belongings inside.
+Homeowners insurance policies provide coverage for the physical structure of your home and the personal belongings inside.
 However, most home insurance policies only cover your primary residence.
-If you have a vacation home where you spend a few weeks or months out of the year, you will need to purchase secondary homeowners insurance
+If you have a vacation home where you spend a few weeks or months out of the year, you will likely need to purchase secondary homeowners insurance.

 Defining vacation home insurance

-Vacation home insurance is another name for secondary home insurance.
-It is a specific type of policy that offers coverage for second homes specifically, like a cabin in the mountains or a beachside bungalow.
-It is similar to traditional homeowners insurance, but there are some key differences, particularly when it comes to the types of perils that are covered.
+Vacation home insurance is another name for secondary home insurance, a specific type of policy that offers coverage for second homes specifically, like a cabin in the mountains or a beachside bungalow.
+Vacation home insurance is similar to traditional homeowners insurance, but there are some key differences.
+Primarily, vacation home insurance is a separate policy from your primary homeowners policy.

 What does vacation home insurance cost?

 The cost of homeowners insurance, including vacation home insurance, depends on a variety of factors.
-When you apply for a policy, the insurance company will most likely consider the state and ZIP code where the home is located, the condition of the home, the type of home, your age, your credit score and your claims history to calculate your premium.
+When you apply for a policy, the insurance company will most likely consider the state where the home is located, the condition of the home, the type of home and your claims history to calculate your premium.
+In most states, your credit rating and ZIP code will also be used to determine how much you pay, although some states ban the use of these rating factors.
 Like with regular home insurance, the amount of coverage you select and your deductible will also impact the cost.

 Vacation home insurance premiums by state

 Seasonal home insurance rates vary significantly by state.
-The national average annual premium for vacation home insurance is $2,014, but your premium could be higher or lower based on where your home is located.
-The table below includes the average annual cost of secondary homeowners insurance in all fifty states:
+The national average annual premium for vacation home insurance is $2,014, but your premium could be higher or lower based on where your home is located and your other rating factors.
+The table below includes the average annual cost of secondary homeowners insurance in all 50 states:

 |State||Average annual premium for $250,000 dwelling coverage|